 Good restaurant Chinese hot and sour soup has a very distinct flavor that can be challenging to replicate.
-And not all restaurant hot and sour soups are created equal.
-Not by a long shot.
+And not all restaurant hot and sour soups are created equal either – not by a long shot.
 Though you may not be able to pinpoint the difference, you can tell when shortcuts have been taken.
 And have you noticed that you can generally predict the quality of the entree based on the quality of the hot and sour soup?
 A really good hot and sour soup is a good omen for the food to follow.

 Before we get started, let me introduce you to a couple of key ingredients in this soup that you may not be familiar with.

-This soup uses two types of dried mushrooms, Shiitake and Wood Ear.
-While most of you have heard of shiitake mushrooms, wood ear mushrooms, also called cloud ears or black fungus, are less commonly known.
+This soup uses two types of traditional Chinese dried mushrooms: Shiitake and Wood Ear.
+Shiitake mushrooms are well known but wood ear mushrooms, also called cloud ears or black fungus mushrooms, are less commonly known.
+These mushrooms come dried and can you usually be found in Asian grocery stores.
+You can also find them on Amazon (see links above).

+The next ingredient is something called Day Lilies.
 There are a number of culinary uses for day lilies.
 Fresh day lilies are great in salads, stuffed, battered and fried, or sauteed.
 They are also very nutritious, packing a variety of vitamins.
-Day lilies also play an important role in Chinese traditional medicine where they are used to help detoxification, urinary problems, jaundice, insomnia, coughs and…ahem…hemorrhoids.
+Day lilies also play an important role in Chinese traditional medicine.
+Dried day lilies are used for hot and sour soup and you can also find those in Asian grocery stores and on Amazon (see link above).

 Place the mushrooms in a bowl.